pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

 ### Next up

-Creating recommendations that display on the home screen
+Creating recommendations that display on the home screen.